azavea/acs-alchemist/doc/README.txt

 American Community Survey.
 Specifically this version targets the 2005-2009 ACS 5-year data release at the block group level.

+ This tool benefits from the use of several other open source projects, please jump to the bottom of this readme for more information on those projects.

 Getting Started
 -------------------------------------

   Installing the ACS Importer from the install file should be relatively quick.
 Just run the ACSImporter.exe file, and select the location where you'd like the program to be.
 From there you'll want to open a command prompt to the install location.
+The importer will be downloading files to the working directory or output directory, so make sure you're running it as an Administrator.
+If you're not, you'll see errors if it will be a problem.

+On Windows 7 or Windows Vista:
+1. Right->Click on [Start]->[Programs]->[Acs Importer]->[Acs Importer]
+2. Select Properties -> Advanced -> Run As Administrator
-1. Click on [Start]->[Run]->
+3. Click on [Start]->[Programs]->[Acs Importer]->[Acs Importer]

-2. Paste in: cmd /k "cd C:\Program Files\ACS Importer"
-3. You should now have a command prompt in the same folder as the importer.
+You should now have a command prompt in the same folder as the importer.

+On Windows XP (no run as admin):
+1. Click on [Start]->[Programs]->[Acs Importer]->[Acs Importer]

 Getting help
 -------------------------------------